Tearing up the quarter-midget circuit

-Hudson Johnson, 8, stands next to his race car at Monroe's quarter midget track this April.
+Hudson Johnson, 8, sits in his race car at Monroe's quarter midget track this April.

-Hudson Johnson, 8, stands next to his race car at Monroe's quarter midget track this April.
+Hudson Johnson, 8, sits in his race car at Monroe's quarter midget track this April.

 SNOHOMISH — On the race track, flaggers call him “Hollywood.”
 But back at school and without his signature sunglasses, 8-year-old Hudson Johnson’s teachers used to have no idea what he did on his weekends.